KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 This article describes the KeyboardKit dictation engine.

 Dictation can be used to let users enter text by speaking into the microphone, instead of typing.
-It's however hard to implement, since keyboard extensions don't have access to the microphone.
+It can however be hard to implement, since keyboard extensions can't access the microphone.

-KeyboardKit defines dictation-specific types, enums and protocols, that you can use to implement dictation for either your keyboard extension or main application.
+KeyboardKit defines dictation-specific types that you can use to implement dictation for either your keyboard extension or main app.

 [KeyboardKit Pro][Pro] unlocks and registers dictation service implementations that can be easily configured to perform dictionary in either your keyboard extension or main application.
 Information about Pro features can be found at the end of this article.